 So, rather than setting up a complex query, a user could ask “compare customer acquisition costs from the last two quarters” and get that data right away.

 GoodData works best when handling large datasets and running complex queries for internal use.
-But, when it comes to embedding, most users wish for more visualization options (more on this below).
+Its multi-tenant analytics architecture, where each customer segment gets an isolated workspace, makes it a reasonable fit for SaaS teams serving multiple clients from a single platform.
+But when it comes to embedding, many users wish for more visualization options (more on this below).

 Since you’re here looking for alternatives, let’s explore why and what solutions we can suggest.